🚀 Fauna Architectural Overview White Paper: Learn how Fauna's database engine scales with zero ops required

 The answer is document-relational

 Fauna is the first document-relational database, offering the benefits of document and relational databases in a package that is attractive to developers.
 Like other document databases, data in Fauna is stored in JSON documents that are initially schemaless, providing flexibility in early application development as schema evolves.
-Later in application development, optional schema support (a feature that is currently in early alpha) allows developers to incrementally start enforcing the shape of data across groups of document collections.
+Later in application development, optional schema support allows developers to incrementally start enforcing the shape of data across groups of collections.
+This support for gradual typing allows development teams to move fast in the early days of an application when the data model isn’t well understood, and then avoid runtime issues for mismatched data later in the application lifecycle after the model has solidified.

 Definition